-Patient Reported Outcome Measurements (PROMs) are defined as standardized, validated questionnaires completed by patients to measure their perception of their functional well-being and quality of life.
-In recent years, PROMs measurement and the pursuit for patient centered care has become a key topic in health care systems worldwide.
-Newsweek and Statista have recognized the importance of this topic for global advancements in health care delivery and, together with the guidance of the Expert Board, have developed a survey about the implementation and use of PROMs across different specialties and departments in hospitals.
+Patient-reported Outcomes Measures (PROMs) are defined as standardized, validated questionnaires completed directly by patients to reflecting their perception of their health status.
+Health status is defined beyond simply surviving disease following treatment, but covers symptom burden, impact on functioning (physical, mental and social), and quality of life.
+In recent years, PROMs measurement and the pursuit for patient-centered and value-based care has become a key topic in health care systems worldwide.